MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 #### Windows Server 2016 on 3rd Party Virtual Platforms

 When Windows is virtualized, by default the Hypervisor is responsible for providing time.
 But domain joined members need to be synchronized with the Domain Controller in order for Active Directory to work properly.
-It is best to disable any time virtualization between the guest and the host of any 3rd party virtual platforms.
+It's best to disable any time virtualization between the guest and the host of any 3rd party virtual platforms.

 #### Discovering the Hierarchy

-Since the chain of time hierarchy to the master clock source is dynamic in a domain, and negotiated, you will need to query the status of a particular machine to understand it's time source and chain to the master source clock.
+Since the chain of time hierarchy to the master clock source is dynamic in a domain, and negotiated, you need to query the status of a particular machine to understand its time source and chain to the master source clock.
 This can help diagnose time synchronization problems.

 Given you want to troubleshoot a specific client; the first step is to understand its time source by using this w32tm command.